- 09 October 2018

 Aileen Murphy (Born Sligo, 1984, lives and works in Berlin), graduated from the National College of Art and Design, Dublin (2007) and then studied under Amy Sillman and Monika Baer at Städelschule, Frankfurt, graduating in 2018.
 She previously exhibited in Temple Bar Gallery + Studios in 2009 as a member of the collective, Soft Blonde Moustache.

-Temple Bar Gallery + Studios has commissioned a new Artists’ Edition by Aileen Murphy, which will be available to purchase from the exhibition opening.
+Temple Bar Gallery + Studios has commissioned a new Artists’ Edition by Aileen Murphy, which is available to purchase here.

 1 Artist Julia Dubsky in email conversation with Aileen Murphy, September 2019